devonorourke/brucella/nasp_pipeline.md

 #reference path:
 /mnt/lustre/macmaneslab/devon/bruce/nasp/rodent_ref/Brucella_sp_8313.fasta

-#check for dups?
-Y

 #job manager?
 SLURM
   #partition?
   macmanes
-  #additional requirements?
-  {blank}

 #external references:
 /mnt/lustre/macmaneslab/devon/bruce/nasp/external_refs_all/broad_refs
-  #advanced NUCmer?
-  no

-#read fasta files:
+#read files?
-/mnt/lustre/macmaneslab/devon/bruce/nasp/australia_samps

-#pre-aligned SAM/BAM files to include?
 N

 #pre-called VCFs?
-N

-#advanced matrix generator settings?
-N
+Y
+  #where?
+  /mnt/lustre/macmaneslab/devon/bruce/nasp/results_all/narrow_results/samtools
 ```

 ### Narrow analysis
 These settings were used for the narrow experiment: narrow in the sense that we only provided a single external genome (Brucella_sp_NF2653) instead of the many various Brucella samples.
-Same reference used for alignment (B.sp_8313)
+Same reference used for alignment (B.sp_8313).
+Followed default setting when not specified.

 ```
 #output: